brahmai-research/aiforcause/ReadMe.md

 - **Models:** To find the active models, ping on ```https://aiforcause.deepnight.tech/models``` and use the  ```model_id``` as the model to be mentioned in the OpenAI client.

 - ~**No Streaming Support:** It doesn't currently have streaming support, please don't use stream with this.
-If you encounter any issues or have questions about the API's usage, feel free to reach out to us at [hello@deepnight.tech](mailto:hello@deepnight.tech).~
+If you encounter any issues or have questions about the API's usage, feel free to reach out to us at [hello@brahmai.in](mailto:hello@brahmai.in).~

 - **Streaming Support:** We are finally bringing in streaming support over the API.